invenia/blog/_posts/JuliaLangFeatures.md

 Dynamicaly-scoped Macros,
 Dynamic-source rewritting.
 It does not work the way you might think it does.
-The compiler knows nothing of Cassette.
+The compiler knows nothing of "custom compiler passes".

-This incredibly powerful and general feature
-And it came out of a very specific issue, and  very casual issue PR suggesting it might be useful for one particular case.
+This is an incredibly powerful and general feature, and was the result of a very specific issue and very casual PR suggesting that it might be useful for one particular case.
 Issue [#21146](https://github.com/JuliaLang/julia/issues/21146)
 <img src="{{ site.baseurl }}/public/images/cassette-issue.png"/>

 PR [#22440](https://github.com/JuliaLang/julia/pull/22440)
 <img src="{{ site.baseurl }}/public/images/cassette-pr.png"/>

-### This is super-powerful
+Technically, the above describe everything about Cassette, but only in passing.

-This capacity allows one to build:
+This capacity is essential for:
  - AutoDiff tools (ForwardDiff2, Zygote, Yota)
  - Mocking tools (Mocking.jl)
  - Debuggers (MagneticReadHead)
  - Code-proof related tools (ConcolicFuzzer)
  - Generally rewriting all the code (GPUifyLoops)

-and more.

 One of the most basic features is to effectively overload what it means to call a function.
 Call overloading is much more general than operator overloading.
 Since it applies to every call special cased as appropriate, whereas operator overloading applies to just one call and just one set of types.

-### Consider Normal Functions
+Lets take a look at an example with normal functions:
 ```julia
 function merge(a::NamedTuple{an}, b::NamedTuple{bn}) where {an, bn}
     names = merge_names(an, bn)